 Little Rock Central High School students pack the school’s courtyard during a 20-minute walkout on Friday, March 3, 2023.
-Several student organizations protested Gov. Sarah Huckabee Sanders’ invocation of the school in promoting the LEARNS Act, an education overhaul bill moving through the Legislature that includes a school voucher program, a ban on “indoctrination” and much more.
-The four pillars above the school’s front doors represent its core values, which students say Sanders’ policy agenda threatens.
+Several student organizations protested Gov. Sarah Huckabee Sanders’ invocation of the school in promoting the LEARNS Act, a new law that changes several aspects of the state’s education system.
 (Tess Vrbin/Arkansas Advocate)

 More than 1,000 Little Rock Central High School students walked out of class Friday afternoon and gathered in front of the school, protesting Gov. Sarah Huckabee Sanders’ education agenda and her references to the school while promoting it.